rest-for-physics/framework/doc/tutorials/List of REST Programs.md

 **restDrawEvents** : It draws the events one by one, using the specific TRestEvent::Draw method implemented in the specific event data type found inside the REST file.

-**restG4PrintParticles** : It prints the name of all the different particles registered inside a REST file containning a TRestGeant4Event data type.
+**restG4PrintParticles** : It prints the name of all the different particles registered inside a REST file containing a TRestGeant4Event data type.